 Michael J. Fox is also very good and this should thrust him into a nice film career as a young leading man.
 Everyone else in the picture performs well, though, as mentioned above, I was occasionally uncomfortable with Crispin Glover as Fox’s father.

 Zemeckis sometimes lets the joke go on too long, as with a hilarious scene that has Fox re-inventing Chuck Berry’s music.
 He just can’t resist going on to attempt one punchline too many.
-But the co-writer/director generally handles things very well, nicely blending two brands of comedy (warm and human with wild and crazy), suspense, an unexpected romance and plenty of action.
+But the co-writer/director generally handles things very well, nicely blending suspense, an unexpected romance and plenty of action, along with two brands of comedy — warm and human with wild and crazy.

-The film even manages to pay nice homage to “The Time Machine,” the 1960 movie version, by beginning with close-up views of clocks, their ticking amplified on the soundtrack.
+The film even manages to pay a nice homage to “The Time Machine,” the 1960 movie version, by beginning with closeup views of clocks, their ticking amplified on the soundtrack.

 The music is also quite good, and if you’re quick, you can spot Huey Lewis in a cameo toward the beginning of the film.

 Rated PG for some profanity and violence, “Back to the Future” is a delightful surprise, and looks like a pretty sure bet for another Spielberg hit this summer.